'Black Panther: Wakanda Forever' centers strong women and grief - Lupita Nyong'o | Africanews

 USA

 The stars were out Wednesday (Oct 26) in Los Angeles for the world premiere of "Black Panther: Wakanda Forever."
+Afrobeats star Rema revealed Thursday he was featuring one of the movie's tracks.

 A few more weeks to go before much-anticipated Marvel 'Black Panther: Wakanda Forever' hits theaters.